griffij/TimeDFaults_publish/README.md

 Models that attempt to fit real paleo-earthquake data are in the sub-directory models.

 This code support the following publication:
 Griffin, J.D., Wang, T., Stirling, M.W. and Gerstenberger, M.C.
 Forecasting recurrent large earthquakes from paleoearthquake and fault displacement data.
-Submitted to Journal of Geophysical Research:Solid Earth
+Journal of Geophysical Research:Solid Earth